Never Cry Another Tear

 Never Cry Another Tear is the only studio album by Bad Lieutenant.
-It was released on 12 October 2009.
-Ex-New Order member Bernard Sumner formed the group with Jake Evans and Phil Cunningham.
+It was released in the UK on 12 October 2009, and in the US on 10 November 2009.
+New Order member Bernard Sumner formed the group with Jake Evans and Phil Cunningham.
 The three guitarists wrote and performed the album together with a number of additional musicians.
-During recording sessions Blur bassist Alex James and ex-New Order drummer Stephen Morris worked with the band on some of the tracks.
+During recording sessions Blur bassist Alex James and New Order drummer Stephen Morris worked with the band on some of the tracks.

 Release

 Never Cry Another Tear was released in several formats, namely: A Standard 12 track CD, Limited Edition Digipak CD with two bonus tracks, an iTunes Digital download with 3 bonus tracks and a Double-LP Vinyl.
 These versions were followed one week later on 19 October by Box set versions, namely: A Deluxe Boxset consisting of the CD with bonus tracks an LP without the bonus tracks plus a 7" vinyl single, 12" booklet and an artwork print.
 A further Super Deluxe Boxset was released which featured all of the deluxe contents with a T-shirt.

 The album reached #70 in its first week on the UK Albums Chart.
 Sales were accounted from digital downloads and the regular CD version.

 Never Cry Another Tear was promoted by two singles.
 "Sink or Swim" backed with "Dynamo" was the lead single, and was released on 28 September 2009.
 "Twist of Fate" was selected as the second single, it was backed with a remix of "Poisonous Intent", and was released on 22 March 2010.
 Neither single charted in the UK.